codemaker2015/Oculus-Quest-Unity-Example/README.md

-# UnityARFoundationEssentials
+# Oculus Quest Unity Example
-This repository contains a variety of examples created while making a new video series in YouTube about Oculus Quest and the Universal Rendering Pipeline in Unity3d.
+This repository contains a variety of examples about Oculus Quest and the Universal Rendering Pipeline in Unity3d.

-Results from various examples taught in YouTube:
+Results from various examples:

 - XR Grabbing Items & Universal RP